Stone (2010 film): Plot

 Stone and Jack hold several more meetings.
-Stone tells him he deserves to be free.
-That night Lucetta leaves a message on Jack and Madylyn's answering machine.
-She shows up at the prison the next day to meet Jack.
-Lucetta phones Jack again and they meet for lunch.
+Stone insists that he deserves to be free.
+He also begins reading literature about spiritual awakenings.
+One night, Lucetta leaves a message on Jack and Madylyn's answering machine.
+She shows up at the prison the next day to meet Jack, who rebuffs her.
+Lucetta phones Jack again, and they meet for lunch.
 They end up at Lucetta's home.
 After a few drinks, he sleeps with Lucetta.
 At prison, two guards arrive to escort Stone to the infirmary.
-While waiting for someone to see him, he witnesses another inmate being brutally murdered.
+While waiting for someone to see him, he witnesses another inmate brutally murdered.

-Jack soon goes to see Lucetta several more times for sex.
-Jack tells her no-one can know about their relationship.
+Jack goes to see Lucetta several more times for sex, but Jack tells her that no one can know about their relationship.
 One day, he tells Stone that he sent the report recommending early release.
+Stone follows this by admitting to having no remorse for the arson that got him convicted.
 The next morning, Jack asks the warden for Stone's report.
-The warden informs him Stone's parole hearing is in an hour and no changes can be made.
+The warden informs him that Stone's parole hearing is in an hour and that no changes can be made.
 Jack does not stay for the hearing.

 Stone is informed that he will be released.
 Stone tells Jack that he knows about the relationship between him and Lucetta.
-That night, Jack goes home with paranoia and is awoken by a fire in his home.
-Later, Madylyn, her daughter and her granddaughter look through photo albums.
-Jack is now retired trying to determine his future.
+That night, saddled with paranoia, Jack goes home and is awakened by a fire in his home.
+Jack suspects Stone, but Madylyn believes that the fire is a punishment from God.

+Madylyn and Jack's daughter Candace and their granddaughter look through photo albums.
+Candace tells her mother that she is surprised that she did not leave her father sooner.

+Jack finds and confronts Stone with a revolver but cannot bring himself to shoot him, letting him leave.
+Jack is now retired, trying to determine his future.